Nobel Prize controversies: 1922–1946

-2003
+1935: Joliot-Curies

+In 1935, Frédéric and Irène Joliot-Curie were awarded the Nobel Prize in Chemistry for the discovery of induced radioactivity.
+Afterwards, Ștefania Mărăcineanu who also worked with the Curie family, claimed priority over the discovery.

+2003: Agre and McKinnon

 Peter Agre was awarded the 2003 prize "for the discovery of water channels".
 Agre published his study about aquaporin in 1988; Gheorghe Benga had shown the existence of a protein water channel in the red blood cell membrane in 1986.
 The omission of Benga from the 2003 prize has been called a mistake in the awarding of Nobel Prizes.
 Agre acknowledged the contribution of Benga and others to the field discovery of aquaporins in his Nobel Lecture: "Their [aquaporins] existence was suggested by a group of pioneers in the water transport field who preceded us by decades".

-2007
+2007: Ertl

 Gerhard Ertl, who was the sole recipient of the 2007 Nobel Prize in Chemistry for his studies of the catalytic effects of metal surfaces, has expressed surprise and disappointment that Gábor Somorjai, a foundational pioneer in modern surface science and catalysis, did not share the prize.
 Somorjai and Ertl had previously shared the Wolf Prize for Chemistry in 1998.
 The Nobel Prize committee's decision to exclude Somorjai was criticized in the surface-science community.

-2008
+2008: Chalfie, Shinomura and Tsien

 The 2008 prize was awarded to Osamu Shimomura, Martin Chalfie and Roger Y. Tsien for their work on green fluorescent protein (GFP).
-A fourth potential recipient, Douglas Prasher, was the first to clone the GFP gene and suggest its use as a biological tracer; however, he was working as a courtesy shuttle bus driver, a fact which received considerable media coverage.
+A fourth potential recipient, Douglas Prasher, was the first to clone the GFP gene and suggest its use as a biological tracer; however, he had left academia and was working as a courtesy shuttle bus driver - a fact which received considerable media coverage.
 Lack of support for Prasher's work, and failure to get tenure at the Woods Hole Oceanographic Institute in Massachusetts where he was employed, caused Prasher to leave this field of research in 1992, but not before he offered samples of the gene to any interested researchers, including Chalfie and Tsien.
 Tsien noted the prize is usually awarded for "specific discoveries" and that he had put forward Shimomura and Prasher to the Nobel Committee in 2004.
 Chalfie stated, "Douglas Prasher's work was critical and essential for the work we did in our lab.
 They could've easily given the prize to Douglas and the other two and left me out."
 Roger Tsien had offered Prasher a job when his academic career stalled.
 Eventually, Prasher accepted the offer and moved in 2013 to UCSD to join Tsien's lab.